-- Some applications, for example cooperative driving, requires a very short-range communication, possibly with line-of-sight.
+- n Some applications, for example cooperative driving, requires a very short-range communication, possibly with line-of-sight.
 For these types of applications only a physical and perhaps a simple MAC layer are needed.
-Several papers have designed and proposed various physical layers for this type of applications - Communication Technologies - Coordinated driving and vehicle platooning have been the focus of many research projects.
-These applications have also been tested in a number of experiments using shortrange communication.
+Several papers have designed and proposed various physical layers for this type of applications - n Communication Technologies - n Coordinated driving and vehicle platooning have been the focus of many research projects.
+These applications have also been tested in a number of experiments using short-range communication.